OGStudio/openscenegraph-cross-platform-guide/tutorial-tool/README.md

    you should run it like this:
    > /path/to/tutorial-tool /path/to/script **| sh**

-1. You get the following video as a result
+1. You get the following video as a result in your temporary directory

+   Under Linux the final video is in
+   > /tmp/tutorial-tool-cache/video.mp4

+   Here is how it looks like: